The unglamorous lives of business travellers in Asia

 Spacious, business class seats.
 Beautiful views at 30,000 feet above ground.
 Daily room service.
-And new sights, sounds and adventures at every corner.
+And new sights, sounds, and adventures at every corner.

-Well, many things, apparently.
+Well, many things.

 But it’s probably not because of the glamour of the globetrotting lifestyle.

-Constant flying
+Constant Flying

 When you’re always on the go, flying from place to place around the globe, you’ll have to readjust your body clock all the time.
-Imagine travelling from Singapore to the United States for a week, then jetting off to Australia after, and spending a few days in Japan before returning back home.
+Imagine traveling from Singapore to the United States for a week, then jetting off to Australia after, and spending a few days in Japan before returning home.

 If these trips are back to back, there would practically be no time for you to get used to the different time zones in each country.
-Instead, you’ll be stuck with wildly unstable sleep times and eating patterns that wreck your mood, memory, concentration and the overall health of your brain and body.
+Instead, you’ll be stuck with wildly unstable sleep times and eating patterns that wreck your mood, memory, concentration, and overall health of your brain and body.

-If these travellers have the freedom to choose more convenient flight times, or hotels with proper fitness facilities, they might be able to lead more balanced lifestyles without compromising on such vital things as health and family.
+If these travelers have the freedom to choose more convenient flight times, or hotels with proper fitness facilities, they might be able to lead more balanced lifestyles without compromising on such vital things as health and family.

 Unfortunately, such flexibility isn’t quite the norm.

-You might want to stay at an Airbnb apartment, located a convenient distance away from a place of work.
-Or you might not mind taking a ride into town, but are a bit more particular about the comfort of the hotel room you stay in.
+You might want to stay at an Airbnb apartment located a convenient distance away from a place of work.
+Or you might not mind taking a ride into town but are a bit more particular about the comfort of the hotel room you stay in.

 The same goes for flights and transportation.
-Older folks craving for comfort might be stuck with cheap economy seats, while the younger generation of shared riders and Airbnb regulars might be forced to overspend on more traditional options.
+Older folks craving comfort might be stuck with cheap economy seats, while the younger generation of shared riders and Airbnb regulars might be forced to overspend on more traditional options.

 Even when you get some freedom of choice, you’re usually only allowed to pick from a pre-approved list of options — and you can be sure that most of them won’t match your expectations.